profnote/profnote.github.io/_posts/2020-10-27-color-harmony.md

 ## Dataset Color Harmony and Hue Distributions
 ![harmony dist](/assets/img/ColorHarmony/Slide17-18.jpg)
 ### Harmony Distributions
-By applying our method to the entire dataset, we can learn which color harmonies are common among the popular illustrations in Pixiv.
+By applying our method to the entire dataset, we can learn which color harmonies are common among the popular illustrations in *Pixiv*.
 We immediately see that our dataset consists of about 90% of images with analogous colors.
 Analogous (neighboring) colors are very easy to use in artwork and gives a pleasant effect.

 ### Hue Distributions
 From the array of wheel colors, we can also observe how common each hue range is present in our dataset.
 Surprisingly, images containing green hues make up less than 10% of all images, while images containing red and orange make up the majority of the dataset.
-A likely possibility is that red and orange are colors used to color human skin, and most images in Pixiv have human characters in them.
+A likely possibility is that red and orange are colors used to color human skin, and most images in *Pixiv* have human characters in them.

 # Conclusion
 We can summarize this study into the following main points: